NetickNetworking/NetickDocumentation/articles/interest-management.md

 ```

 > [!Note]
-> The above is only valid when the Broad Phase Filter of the object is set to Custom.
-When it's set to Area of Interest, it will only be controllable by Netick - meaning the object will be assigned a group that corresponds to its current position in the world.
+> The above is only valid when the `Broad Phase Filter` of the object is set to Custom.
+When it's set to `Area of Interest`, it will only be controllable by Netick - meaning the object will be assigned a group that corresponds to its current position in the world.

 ### Narrow Phase Filtering